 2. Decide whether you’ll manage your giving program in-house.

 There are two main strategies for managing any workplace giving program, and these boil down to in-house or outsourced operations.
-In order to ensure that your newly developed program is both effective and scalable, we strongly recommend companies work with a dedicated corporate giving software provider to automate their initiatives.
+To ensure that your newly developed program is both effective and scalable, we strongly recommend companies work with a dedicated corporate giving vendor to automate their initiatives.

 Essentially, the management process will involve: